Lilniz/Regex-Introduction/gist-template.md

     * `(1|2|3)` can now return results which any order of those 3 numbers are found together!

 ### Flags
+* Flags are a way to add additional search functionality without placing them within our /^ $/ (being and ending slashes).
+* These flags are placed at the end of the Regular Expression after the closing slash!
+* There are 6 optional flags but 3 are the main ones to know.
+    * `g` is the first flag.
+It is a global search which tests the Regex against all possible matches in a string.
+    * `i` is the second flag.
+It is a case-INsensitive search which case is ignored while attempting to match a string.
+    * `m` is the third flag.
+It is a multi-line search which multiple line input strings will be treated as such.

 ### Character Escapes